 Non-Doms

-New rules regarding the taxation of those who are not domiciled in the UK, but who are resident/ordinarily resident here were introduced from 6th April 2008.
-It is now a case of deciding at the end of each tax year which is the most tax advantageous method to elect for, either the “arising basis” (which is the default position) or the “remittance basis”.
+With effect from 6th April 2008 the rules were changed regarding the taxation of those who are not-domiciled in the UK, but who are UK resident/ordinarily resident.
+At the end of each tax year is was a case of calculating which was the most tax advantageous method to elect for, either the “arising basis” (which is the default position) or the “remittance basis”.

 The remittance basis means being taxed on UK income and capital gains plus overseas/offshore income and capital gains when it is brought into the UK, but losing the entitlement to claim the tax-free personal allowance against income and annual capital gains exemption.
 Credit will still be given for overseas tax paid on the remittances against the UK tax liability.